Microsoft 365 Copilot security: Protecting your data and users

 For more details on Microsoft Entra licensing options, visit Microsoft’s official documentation.
 To learn how to set up Conditional Access policies for enforcing MFA based on user risk, location, and device compliance, check out Microsoft’s tutorial on securing user sign-in events.

-While Microsoft’s built-in tools offer robust security features, third-party solutions like ShareGate can enhance governance and support your Copilot journey by helping you:
+While Microsoft’s built-in tools offer robust security features, third-party solutions like ShareGate can enhance security and support your Copilot journey by helping you:

 - Monitor and manage oversharing and guest access to keep your environment secure.